 CLAIM: John explains that Jesus was speaking “to the angel of the church…” (Rev. 2:1).
-The Greek word for angel is aggelos, which literally means “messenger.”
-Some commentators have argued that Jesus was actually speaking to the pastor or “messenger” of the church.
+The word “angel” (angelos) can refer to a supernatural, heavenly being, but it can also refer to a human “messenger.”
+Some commentators have argued that Jesus was actually speaking to the pastor or bishop of the church.
 Is this the case?

 RESPONSE: This interpretation is certainly possible.
-The word aggelos is sometimes used of human messengers in the Bible (Mt.
+The NT uses the word angelos to refer to human messengers on occasion (Mt.
 11:10; Mk.
 1:2; Lk.
 7:24, 27; 9:52).
 Moreover, extra-biblical Greek typically uses this word to refer to human messengers—not angels.

-However, the book of Revelation typically uses the term to refer to spiritual angels—not human messengers.
-Angels are mentioned in every chapter of Revelation except chapters 4 and 13.
-Therefore, a more likely reading is that there are specific angels assigned to each church on Earth—just as there are angels guarding individual people (Mt.
+However, the semantic range of a word is a necessary condition for this view, but it isn’t a sufficient condition.
+That is, just because the word can be translated this way doesn’t mean that it should be translated this way.
+In context, the book of Revelation typically uses the term to refer to spiritual angels—not human messengers.
+Angels are mentioned in every chapter of Revelation except chapters 4 and 13, occurring 76 times.
+Therefore, a far more likely reading is that there are specific angels assigned to guard each of the seven churches—just as angels sometimes guard individual people (Mt.
 18:10).
-In fact, the NT pictures angels as being witnesses of the events happening on Earth—specifically with the church (1 Cor.
+In fact, the NT pictures angels as being witnesses of the events happening on Earth—specifically within the church (1 Cor.
 4:9; 11:10; 1 Pet.
 1:12).